 Nothing beats a top-quality nailer for cutting hours out of a framing project.
-But all that heavy-duty nailing depends on a handful of rubber O-rings.
-When they fail, your project grinds to a halt.
-You don’t have to wait a week for the shop to rebuild it.
-You can do the entire job yourself in about two hours and save money in the process.
+But all that heavy-duty nailing depends on a handful of rubber O-rings and if/when they fail, your project grinds to a halt.
+The good news is that you don’t have to wait a week for the shop to rebuild it.
+You can do the entire job yourself in about two hours (and save money in the process).
 We’ll show you how to rebuild a Bostitch framing nailer with a master O-ring kit and a trigger valve assembly.
 If you have a different brand, don’t worry.
 The rebuild is similar for others.

 Framing nailers usually fail in one of these ways: deteriorated O-rings that cause air leaks, a trigger valve that won’t fire, or a leaking cylinder seal or a worn driver bumper, which prevents the gun from making a complete stroke.
 A complete rebuild fixes all those problems.
 Buy the rebuild kit at a local service center or online.
 It’ll come with all the O-rings and seals.
 If you’ve put a lot of nails through your gun, buy new bumpers and a trigger valve at the same time.
 Then download the gun schematic from the manufacturer (bostitch.com, senco.com or, for Duo-Fast and Paslode brands, itwserviceparts.com).

 Remove the four hex screws and then the cap.
 Then remove the entire cylinder and driver assembly.

 Pry up the old O-ring.
 Then slide the round portion of the screwdriver under it.
 Circle the screwdriver around the O-ring to “walk” it off.
 Reverse the procedure to install the new, freshly greased ring.

 Swap Out the Trigger Valve